Oil agreement could support stocks, providing a floor

 While the deal was not unexpected, Rick Meckler, a partner at Cherry Lane Investments in New Jersey said it should provide some reassurance.

-"The broader market will see this as another point of stabilization as the economy, primed by favorable fiscal and monetary policies, seems to be avoiding the worst case market scenarios," said Meckler.
+"The broader market will see this as another point of stabilisation as the economy, primed by favorable fiscal and monetary policies, seems to be avoiding the worst case market scenarios," said Meckler.

-(Reporting By Sinéad Carew and April Joyner; Editing by Ira Iosebashvili and Tom Brown)